ceejbot/no-more-unicorns/slides.md

 ## [fit] it's because you
 ## [fit] didn't try.

 ^ I'm pretty sure this team didn't value diversity, not really.
+But it's hard!
+You tell me.

 ---